ozcancaparoglu/Usage.Ocdata.Operations/README.md

 ```
 Migrations are written already.

-If all goes well you good to go;
+If all goes well you can reach project;

 **Usage.Api** => http://localhost:8000/swagger/index